French-Colonial Home Site Of Jean Baptiste Hamelin

 Location.
 38° 34.242′ N, 90° 11.268′ W. Marker is in Cahokia, Illinois, in St. Clair County.
 Marker is on East 1st Street, on the left when traveling east.
 The marker is located at the Cahokia Wedge, across from the Jarrot Mansion and at the intersection of Route 3 and Camp Jackson/Hwy 157.
 Touch for map.
 Marker is at or near this postal address: 999 East 1st Street, East Saint Louis IL 62206, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on October 4, 2019.
-This page originally submitted on April 17, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 69 times since then.
+It was originally submitted on April 17, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 117 times since then and 11 times this year.
 Photos: 1. submitted on April 17, 2019, by Jason Voigt of Glen Carbon, Illinois.
 2. submitted on October 3, 2019, by Jason Voigt of Glen Carbon, Illinois. • Andrew Ruppenstein was the editor who published this page.